Questions and Answers

 What specific documentation is required for products traded under the arrangement?

-All plant-based products, livestock products, and processed products containing plant and livestock ingredients exported from the U.S. to Japan must be accompanied by a USDA export certificate, also known as a TM-11.
+All plant-based products, livestock products, processed products containing plant and livestock ingredients, and alcohol beverages sold, labeled, or represented as “organic” that are exported from the U.S. to Japan must be accompanied by a USDA export certificate, also known as a TM-11.
 The TM-11 export certificate must be signed by a U.S. certifying agent and must include the following statement: “Certified in compliance with the terms of the U.S.-Japan Organic Equivalence Arrangement.”
 For products going to Japan, the last operator in the supply chain must be entered in the “Producer” box of the TM-11.

 How do U.S. operations obtain a USDA Export Certificate TM-11?

 Certified operations should inform their certifying agent that they wish to ship products to Japan.
-View the list of USDA-accredited certifying agents approved to issue TM-11s (pdf) available on the USDA National Organic Program website
+View the USDA Export Certificate, Form TM-11 (pdf) available on the USDA National Organic Program website.

 Can USDA organic products produced outside the U.S. be exported to Japan under this arrangement?

-No. In order to be exported to Japan under this arrangement, USDA certified organic products must be produced within the U.S. or have their final processing or packaging occur within the U.S.
+No. In order to be exported to Japan under this arrangement, USDA certified organic plant and plant-based products and livestock products must be produced within the U.S. or have their final processing or packaging occur within the U.S. For USDA certified organic alcohol beverages, their final processing and packaging must occur within the U.S.

 What is the JAS organic seal?